zendframework/zf2-documentation/docs/languages/en/modules/zend.service-manager.quick-start.rst

    own code base, and also aids the developer that consumes that service to have a clear overview on what the API of the service looks like.

+   If the service is not an instance of a class/interface of your own code base, you should always consider using a prefix for it, so that collisions with other services are avoided.

 .. _zend.service-manager.quick-start.examples.return-array:

 Module Returning an Array